foliagecp/sdk/tests/soak/README.md

   the runtime can be "up" yet not serving, and the probe will see exactly that.
 * **Prometheus scrape** — `fg_runtime_mem_alloc_bytes` and
   `fg_runtime_routines_counter`.
-A trailing-window least-squares slope fit flags growth above `-max-mem-drift-bph` / `-max-goroutine-drift-ph` as a leak.
+A least-squares slope fit over the **full observation window** (minus an initial `-drift-warmup` so cache initial-load and worker-pool spin-up don't bias the fit upward) flags growth above `-max-mem-drift-bph` / `-max-goroutine-drift-ph` as a leak.
+  Fitting over the whole run averages out the GC saw-tooth — a trailing window would catch the last saw-tooth crest and report a spurious leak on a stable process.

 Every sample is written to `tests/soak/_results/<run>/observer.csv` so the data survives a fail-fast exit and is available for post-mortem.